 Craven pulls off a thunderous finale, and lays down a blueprint for many of his later films, not just in having his heroes turn tables on their savage nemeses, but also in their method.
 John, like later Craven heroes, proves that humans became the dominant species on the planet not just by being violent, but by being intelligently so.
 Estelle lures Weasel outside, pretending to respond to his self-promotion as a super-stud.
 She convinces him to tie himself up to prove his prowess as Estelle performs fellatio on him, and then she bites off his penis and spits it in the pond.
 John wakes Krug and tries to shoot him, but Krug, quick and tough, beats John in a straight fistfight.
 Junior tries to help John, but at goading from his father, the emotionally broken youth shoots himself.
 Krug’s escape is halted when he grabs an electrified door knob, one of John’s traps.
 Whilst he struggles to stand, John descends to his basement and returns with his chainsaw, and relentlessly presses toward Krug until he corners him.
 Sadie flees, but is caught and disemboweled by Estelle.
 The sheriff and deputy arrive just in time to see John cut Krug in half.
 The final image is of the distraught John and Estelle clutching each other in the charnel house that was their home.

-As this synopsis indicates, Last House on the Left isn’t a cute horror movie, but nor is it a macho endurance test as too many contemporary horror films have become.
+As this synopsis indicates, Last House on the Left isn’t a cute horror movie, and yet it resists becoming just another gore flick.
 It is rigorously low-tech and oddly honourable in its purpose.
 Craven is never tempted to indulge, and he knows when enough is enough.
 The Collingwoods’ revenge is both atrocious and entirely sympathetic, and Krug and his band, though vicious and crazed, are not blank-faced ciphers of evil.
 They’re weedy, underclass offspring who rudely destroy the shallow rebellion fantasies of Mari’s generation (she has a Mick Jagger picture on her bedroom wall under which Krug and Sadie later sleep) and the tranquility of bourgeois life.
 Along with Kubrick’s A Clockwork Orange and Peckinpah’s Straw Dogs, Last House on the Left was one of a batch of hugely controversial studies in violence released in the 1971-72 season.
 Unlike Kubrick and Peckinpah, Craven does not blur the morality of the sexual violence with matters of sexual desire, dominance, and aggressor- identification.
 In Phyllis’ case, there’s a brief, promising flash of modern heroine spunk when she escapes that Craven’s later heroines, like Neve Campbell’s Sidney Prescott in Scream, display.
 Krug, well embodied by Hess, commands none of the sly heroism of Alex as a sleazy thug, pathetic in his hollow-souled, deadbeat monstrousness.